juanfeyero/autolabelimg/README.md

 Automatic annotation tool for LabelImg

 # Requirements
-TensorFlow 1
+TensorFlow version 1
-It can be installed in Windows with Anaconda using the following command:
+- It can be installed in Windows with Anaconda using the following commands:

 conda create -n tf1 tensorflow==1.15.0